 Our purpose always involves and affects other people.
 We are each embedded in life situations where all of our choices have impact.
 This means if we are not moving forward towards our purpose we need to ask, "What do I need to give to my life situation right now? or "What is life wanting me to give, be, or do right now so that I can move forward?"

 We all have inklings of how we need to change and grow each day.
 Following these small steps opens us up to more clues, more clarity, and the magic of a life on purpose.
 This "following our nose" is how we find our place in the fabric of life.
-This is how we evolve our life, our purpose and our world.
+This is how we evolve our world.
 We can sense into what is required of us in the present moment by one small, kind, healthy, giving, or positive act at a time.

 Living Into Purpose in Increments

 As creative people we often see things years in advance.
 It is important to understand that it can take a long time to live into a big vision.
 I often tell people to vision big and to imagine themselves more unlimited than they think they could be.
-We can use our big creative visions to inspire our passion to grow and change in positive ways.
+We can use our big creative visions to inspire our passion to change in positive ways.

 As a visionary thinker, I can see the potentials I have not yet lived into yet.
 I have learned how to not be disheartened, and to keep my eye on the small immediate steps that life is calling me to.
 Often just an immediate thought, feeling or action that is not in alignment with my purpose needs to be expressed, accepted, and implemented before I can move forward in a positive way.